Chemmozhi Express

-Chemmozhi express (Train Nos 16615/16616) is an superfast express daily train run by Indian Railways between Coimbatore city Junction and Mannargudi.
+Chemmozhi Express (Train Nos 16615/16616) is an express daily train run by Indian Railways between Coimbatore city Junction and Mannargudi.
 The train was named after Chemmozhi Manadu that took place in Coimbatore in 2010.
 This train passes through Tirupur, Erode, Karur, Tiruchirappalli, Thanjavur and Needamangalam with a total of 6 intermediate stations.
-The train (numbered 16616) starts at 00:30 from Coimbatore city Junction and reaches Mannargudi at 07:55 on the same day, covering the total distance of 335 km.
-Similarly for return direction, the train (numbered 16615) starts from Mannargudi at 20:20 and reaches Coimbatore City at 05:00 on the next day from the start of journey.
+The train (numbered 16616) starts at 00:30 from Coimbatore city Junction and reaches Mannargudi at 07:55 on the same day, covering a total distance of 335 km.
+Similarly for return direction, the train (numbered 16615) starts from Mannargudi at 20:20 and reaches Coimbatore City at 04:45 on the next day from the start of journey.